Decoherence of a tunable capacitively shunted flux qubit: Results and Discussion

-where $\ket{0_\t{c}}(\ket{1_\t{c}})$ is the circuit ground (excited) state, and $H_\t{c}$ is the circuit Hamiltonian, all evaluated at the symmetry point $\Phi_z^\t{sym}$.
 In the second method, we find the ground-to-excited-states transition frequencies and fit to the qubit frequencies given by the two-state Hamiltonian Eq.~\ref{eq:TwoLevelHam}.
 The corresponding persistent current is denoted as $I_{p,\t{q}}$.
-In Fig.~\ref{fig:IpDelta} we show $I_{p,\t{c}}, I_{p,\t{q}}$ versus $\Phi_x$.
+In Fig.~\ref{fig:IpDelta} we show $I_{p,\t{c}}$ and $I_{p,\t{q}}$ versus $\Phi_x$.
 It can be seen that they agree with each other for small values of $\Phi_x$.
 At larger $\Phi_x$, $I_{p,\t{q}}$ becomes smaller than $I_{p,\t{c}}$.
-This can be seen as a result of the breakdown of the two-state approximation, as the lowest energy states of the circuit are no longer spanned by the two persistent current states as $\Phi_x$ (or equivalently the tunneling amplitude $\Delta$) increases.
-This could lead to deviation from the transverse field Ising model typically used to describe a quantum annealer, though its impact is likely small for adiabatic evolution.
-Its impact in the case of non-adiabatic evolution will be studied in future work.
+This can be seen as a result of the breakdown of the two-state approximation, as the lowest energy states of the circuit are no longer spanned by two well-defined persistent current states as $\Phi_x$ (or equivalently the tunneling amplitude $\Delta$) increases.
+This could lead to deviation from the transverse field Ising model typically used to describe a quantum annealer.
+For solving optimization problems with adiabatic evolution, such deviation likely has little impact, as long as the final problem Hamiltonian is accurately represented.
+However, for other applications such as quantum simulation or evolutions involving non-adiabatic transitions~\cite{munoz-bauza_2019_doubleslitproposalquantum, khezri_2022_customizedquantumannealing,fry-bouriaux_2021_locallysuppressedtransversefield}, the deviation of the CSFQ Hamiltonian from the simple spin model presents a complication that is worth being studied further.

 When compared with rf-SQUID flux qubits used in commercially available annealers, the CSFQ presented here has a persistent current that is at least an order of magnitude smaller, hence reducing its sensitivity to flux noise.
 The smaller $I_p$ also leads to a smaller interaction strength between qubits, which potentially limits the optimization problems that can be mapped to the annealer.
 We note that this could be compensated by galvanic coupling, using shared segments of loops~\cite{weber_2017_coherentcoupledqubits}, and even shared junction or junction arrays between the circuits that need to be coupled.